thuyjvaan/league_of_legends_analysis/README.md

 **Qualitative Variables**: For our qualitative variables, namely position and teamname, we utilized the `OneHotEncoder` to convert them into quantitative columns, given their ordinal data types.

 ## Fairness Analysis
-**Question**: Does the prediction outcome vary between games with a significant number of kills compared to those with fewer kills?
+Question: Does the prediction outcome vary between games with a significant number of kills compared to those with fewer kills?

 **Evaluation metric:** The most suitable measure for this predictive task is accuracy.
 This is because in a win-loss scenario, both false positives and false negatives hold no significance.